Policies Unlawful Sexual Misconduct Policies and Procedures

 • To discuss the allegations or gather and present relevant evidence with appropriate restrictions as determined by applicable laws, including presentation of expert witnesses.

-• To have the opportunity to give information, identify witnesses, and provide documentary information during the course of the proceedings.
+• To have equal opportunity to give information, present fact witnesses, and provide documentary information and inculpatory and exculpatory evidence that are relevant and not otherwise impermissible during the course of the proceedings.

-• To have timely and equal access to all information that will be used during any informal or formal proceedings.
+• To have timely and equal access to all information that will be used during any proceedings.

-• To not have their irrelevant sexual history (prior or subsequent) discussed or considered during the proceedings.8
+• To not have their irrelevant sexual history (prior or subsequent) discussed or considered during the proceedings.7

 • To not provide incriminating evidence.

-• To confront opposing information that is relevant and material (see section below entitled “The Right to Confront Opposing Information) and cross examine the other party or witnesses in a live hearing panel setting.
+• To confront opposing information that is relevant and material (see section below entitled “The Right to Confront Opposing Information”).

 • To receive simultaneous, written notification of the outcome, including any sanctions imposed.